Trend Micro Review: Quick Expert Summary

 However, I was disappointed in Trend Micro’s parental controls report screen.
 It only reports attempts to access blocked websites — so if your kid is accessing other inappropriate websites that haven’t already been filtered, there’s no way of knowing.
 It also doesn’t track application use, so there’s no way to know what your kid is spending their time on (e.g., if they’re playing video games or using educational apps).

 Overall, I’d say Trend Micro’s parental controls are only okay.
-The content filtering was inconsistent, and I think the report screen should be much more informative.
+The content filtering is inconsistent, and I think the report screen should be much more informative.
 However, on the positive side, it’s super easy to use, with customizable web-filtering presets, automatic age-based protections, and a reliable application blocker.

 Trend Micro VPN